-- 1. Individual memberships admit members onto the grounds on Fair Day and also entitles a member to exhibit at the Fair. - 2.
-Digital Photo Contest entries must be in no later than midnight on Friday June 26, 2020

-Quilting entry forms must be in no later than midnight Thursday July 9, 2020

-All other exhibit entry forms must be in the hands of the Fair Exhibit Secretary by midnight Tuesday, July 14, 2020.
+- Individual memberships admit members onto the grounds on Fair Day and also entitles a member to exhibit at the Fair. - 2.
+Digital Photo Contest entries must be in no later than midnight on Friday July 15, 2022 Quilting entry forms must be in no later than midnight Thursday July 7, 2022 All other exhibit entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday, July 11, 2022.
 NO new entry forms will be accepted on Friday morning.
-The Directors reserve the right to refuse any entries received after that date.

-- 3. The Springfield Curling Club will be open to receive exhibits and Directors will be at their posts between 6 p.m. and 9 p.m. on Thursday July 6, 2020 and 8 a.m. and 10:00 a.m. on Friday July 17, 2020.
+The Directors reserve the right to refuse any entries received after that date. - 3.
+The Springfield Curling Club will be open to receive exhibits and Directors will be at their posts between 6 p.m. and 9 p.m. on Thursday July 14, 2022 and 8 a.m. and 10:00 a.m. on Friday July 15, 2022.
 Judging will commence as soon as the judges report after 10:30 a.m.
 Articles must be ready for competition at the hour stated (10:00 a.m.) or exhibitors will forfeit their right to exhibit and compete for a prize.
 DOORS CLOSE at 10:00 a.m.
 No exhibits will be accepted by mail. - 4.
 In the event of a dispute as to the ownership of any exhibit, the exhibitor will be required to take an affidavit that the article belongs to him or her, and is entered in accordance with the rules. - 5.
 The Springfield Fair is a family-oriented event; exhibits depicting weapons will not be permitted/accepted. - 6.
 Only one entry will be allowed to any exhibitor in each section of a class. - 7.
 In the absence of competition in any section, or if the article exhibited is of inferior quality, the judges are instructed to award only such prizes as they think the article deserves.
 They will exercise their discretion as to whether they will award First, Second or any prize. - 8.
-The Directors may accommodate articles not on the prize list. - 9.
-No person will be allowed to interfere with the judges while in the discharge of their duties and exhibitors so interfering will forfeit the right to any prize to which he or she might otherwise be entitled. - 10.
+The Directors may accommodate articles not on the prize list. - No person will be allowed to interfere with the judges while in the discharge of their duties and exhibitors so interfering will forfeit the right to any prize to which he or she might otherwise be entitled. - 10.
 ALL ENTRIES MUST REMAIN ON THE EXHIBITION GROUNDS UNTIL 5:00 P.M.
 SATURDAY.
 They may be picked up between 5:00 p.m. and 7:00 p.m. - 11.
 No exhibits admitted with name, mark, or initial thereon.
 Please take necessary measures to conceal them. - 12.
-In case of a tie in total point trophies, the exhibitor with the most Firsts will be declared the winner. - 13.
+In the event a tie arises for one of the Point Based Trophies, it will be awarded to the exhibitor with the most First place ribbons. - 13.
 The Directors will take every precaution under the circumstances to ensure the safety of the articles sent to the exhibition.
 Should any articles be accidentally damaged, lost or stolen, they will give all assistance in their power towards the recovery of same, but will not make any payment on the value thereof, neither will they hold themselves responsible for Special Prizes which the winners may be unable to collect. - 14.
 A meeting of the Directors will be held after the fair to hear and decide any complaints or grievances that may have arisen in awarding prizes.
 Anyone knowing of any infraction of the rules is requested to notify the Exhibit Secretary or the Treasurer of the fact on the day of the exhibition.